piux2/learn_gno/learn/realm.md

 Realm is a very important concept in gnolang

-Realm is a package format.
+Realm pacakge is a go package.
 It is also the contract identifier in gno.land network

 Realm package path: